 To TGbf editor: Please modify P201L29 as follows.

-If the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Response frame is set to 1, both Sensing Responder Addresses and Sensing Responder IDs field shall be included in the frame.
+If the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Response frame is set to 1, both the Sensing Responder Addresses field (#6194) and the Sensing Responder IDs field shall be included in the frame.

 Modifications (#6195):